 For those of you not yet familiar with the breed, Bull Terriers were deliberately bred by an Englishman, James Hinks, to be a gentleman’s companion.
 Either Mr. Hinks failed to communicate this adequately to the breed, or he actually believed a gentleman required a companion with a strong sense of humor.
-Bull Terriers are notorious goofballs, commonly compared to clowns and three year olds in dog suits.
-Bull Terriers don’t seem to care about Sir Issac Newton’s observation, “For every action their is an opposite and equal reaction.”
+Bull Terriers are notorious goofballs, commonly compared to clowns and three-year-olds in dog suits.
+Bull Terriers don’t seem to care about Sir Issac Newton’s observation, “For every action, there is an opposite and equal reaction.”

 Brindle Bull Terriers

 I love this photo, that has been making the rounds for a while now; this is a White Bull Terrier who is getting a little temporary tattoo work from a friend.
 As I said, the breed will put up with a lot of kinds of play.
 I don’t recommend leaving any young child alone with a dog because freak accidents can always happen; I am just as confident allowing Gracie to play with my nephews as any dog I’ve ever lived with and trained.
 I know she is more devoted to them than some past canine family members.

 This breed, however, as I always say, seriously not for everyone.

 People who like a quiet, predictable routine will find that a Bull Terrier likes to mix things up too often.

 This is also a breed that seems to be wanting to try everything once.

 Tri-colored Bull Terrier

 The other morning, for example, I was cleaning in the kitchen when I heard something in the next-door dining room.
 I walked in, in time to catch Gracie standing on the table.
 She’d never thought to try this before and we had a little talk about how this was a big “NO” and not to be tried again.
 But hey – how does a girl know until she tries?
 That’s her attitude about most things.